pedrohenriiz/king/README.md

 ### Long Live to The King

-List of tasks to do
+List of tasks to do:
-[] - Its necessary to implement the responsiveness.
+- It's necessary to implement the responsiveness.